MS-A DEGREE OPTIONS - MS-A degrees require completion of a thesis

 The student’s program of study must be developed in cooperation with and approved by the student’s guidance committee and must include the requirements specified below.

-- A minimum of 30 credits is required to obtain the MS-A degree
+- Complete a minimum of 30 credits to obtain the MS-A degree

 - Take CSUS 800 - Foundations of Community Sustainability (3 credits) - must be taken during the student’s first fall semester